AlanLeverenz/liri-node-app/README.md

 * __runThis.__ Processes the user input and calls the pick function.
 * __appendLog.__ Appends the 'log.txt' file with response data.

+This project was a single-person effort. -- *Alan Leverenz*